 For instance, this type of saw would be good for cutting through tough woods.
 It can easily slice through plywood, hardwood, 2 by 4s and pretty much everything imaginable.
 Just remember that this type of saw is heavy-duty.
 Therefore, it is going to weigh a little bit more than the alternatives.

 Nevertheless, this saw will also deliver more power and you may need that for specific situations.

 Hypoid VS Worm Drive

 When trying to determine which circular saw you want to purchase, there are several factors to consider.
-While there are several differences between the hypoid circular and worm drive circular saw. (not sure what a worm drive saw is?
-Gotcha covered, you can check out this link worm drive circular saw to see what they are)
+While there are several differences between the hypoid circular and worm drive circular saw.

 The main difference is how they are powered.
 The worm drive saw operates in a similar manner as a car with steering gears.
 The worm drive saw, on the other hand, operates in a similar manner as the rear end of a car.

 With this said, the hypoid saw will deliver a lot more power than the worm drive saw.
 The more transfer of power is contributed to more contact with the gears.
 Another major difference is hypoid saws are more difficult to handle because they are so powerful.